CylonChau/gofirewallder/README.md

-Go wapper for firewalld client.
+Wrapper for firewalld client in golang.

-firewalld does not have a good client API, it can only manage and operate a single node.
+firewalld does not have a good remote client API, it can only manage and operate a single node.

-go firewalld wapper, encapsulate the firewalld operation into a corresponding function, and support remote operation.
+gofirewallder, encapsulate the firewalld operation into a corresponding function, and supporting remote operation.

 一个使用go封装的firewalld客户端库